 Clinical social worker and author Judith Matz identifies three concerning messages Insatiable sends to young people about body image and weight loss.
 She also provides a framework to discuss these issues with young people if you are a parent or work with people watching the series.

 Do you struggle with your body image?
 Would you like to learn how to have a healthy body, mind and soul?
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online now.
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online now.